-We will consult all residents and recognised tenants' bodies on this Policy and their views will be taken into account by the Board before adopting it.
-Our staff will also be consulted on this Policy and any reasonable suggestions will be taken into account before the Policy is approved by the Board.
+We will consult all residents and recognised tenants' bodies on this Policy and their views will be considered by the Board before adopting it.
+Our staff will also be consulted on this Policy and any reasonable suggestions will be considered before the Policy is approved by the Board.